H-M-H/Weylus/Readme.md

 Weylus supports keyboard input for physical keyboards, so if you have a Bluetooth keyboard, just connect it to your tablet and start typing.
 Due to technical limitations onscreen keyboards are not supported.

+### Automation
+Weylus provides some features to make automation as convenient as possible.
+There is a command-line interface; `--no-gui` for example starts Weylus in headless mode without a gui.
+For more options see `weylus --help`.
+If you want to run a specific script e.g., once a client connects to your computer you can do so by parsing the log Weylus generates.
+Set the environment variable `WEYLUS_LOG_JSON` to `true` to enable easily parseable JSON logging.

 ### Linux
 Weylus uses the `uinput` interface to simulate input events on Linux. **To enable stylus and